BY-LAWS of the ATLANTIC GEOSCIENCE SOCIETY

 (b) Additional members of the Nominations Committee shall be appointed by the Executive Council.

-c) The Nominations Committee shall prepare a slate of candidates for approval by the Executive Council, for election at the
+(c) The Nominations Committee shall prepare a slate of candidates for approval by the Executive Council, for election at the annual general meeting.

 (d) Nominations for Executive Officers and Councillors may be made by members at the annual general meeting.